 We process your personal data in accordance with all applicable data protections laws, as set out in our Privacy Notice.

-8. Limitation of Liability
+11. Limitation of Liability

 a.
-If we fail to comply with these terms, we shall only be liable to you for the price of the tickets and, subject to clause 9b, any loss you suffer that is a foreseeable result of our breach of these terms or our negligence, but we are not responsible for any loss, damages, costs or expenses you suffer which were not reasonably foreseeable to be incurred by you and could not have been reasonably foreseeable by you or us on entering these terms.
+If we fail to comply with these terms, we shall only be liable to you for the price of the tickets or product and, subject to clause 12.b, any loss you suffer that is a foreseeable result of our breach of these terms or our negligence, but we are not responsible for any loss, damages, costs or expenses you suffer which were not reasonably foreseeable to be incurred by you and could not have been reasonably foreseeable by you or us on entering these terms.
 Loss or damage is foreseeable if they were an obvious consequence of our breach or if they were contemplated by you and us at the time we entered into this Contract.
 For the avoidance of doubt, any travel or accommodation arrangements you make in order to attend an event at our venue is not an expense that we will be liable for.

 b.
 We only supply tickets for private use.
-You agree not to use the tickets for any business or re-sale purposes and, notwithstanding clause 9a, we have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity, howsoever arising.
+You agree not to use the tickets for any business or re-sale purposes and, notwithstanding clause 12.a, we have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity, howsoever arising.

 c.
 We do not in any way exclude or limit our liability for any matter for which it would be illegal for us to exclude or attempt to exclude our liability.